Thermal decoupling of WIMPs from first principles: Examples

 As a next step, we relax the assumptions of the mUED setup and treat the LKP mass and the mass splitting as independent parameters that may be varied about the mUED values.
 As can be seen from the right panel of Fig.~\ref{fig_LKP}, one may in this way encounter higher decoupling temperatures -- but without invoking extreme fine-tuning, one will still stay below $T_\mathrm{kd}\lesssim100\,$MeV.
+Note, however, that once one leaves the mUED setup, one may in principle also consider other LKP DM candidates than the $B^{(1)}$.
+The only reasonable choices in this case are the KK excitations of the $Z$ and Higgs boson, respectively (direct detection experiments have already ruled out the KK neutrino as a DM candidate \cite{Servant:2002hb}).
+For the $Z^{(1)}$, we expect a very similar phenomenology as for the $B^{(1)}$, with the $U(1)$ coupling $g_Y$ replaced by the (stronger) $SU(2)$ coupling $g$.
+From \kref{Tkd_OM}, this results naively in a smaller decoupling temperature.
+However, we want to keep the annihilation cross section $\left<\sigma v\right>\propto \alpha^2/M^2$ roughly constant in order to satisfy the relic density contraint.
+The expected net dependence on the coupling is thus roughly given by \be T_\mathrm{kd}\propto\alpha^{-1/2}M^{5/4}\propto\alpha^{3/4}\,. \ee For a $Z^{(1)}$ LKP, this corresponds to an \emph{increase} of $T_\mathrm{kd}$ by a factor of about $(g/g_Y)^{3/2}\sim$2.5 as compared to the case of the $B^{(1)}$.
+The situation of a KK Higgs boson as DM candidate is more complicated, already because the annihilation rate does no longer scale in the simple way indicated above, and we leave it therefore open for future studies.